mpaulse/mobitra/doc/develop.md

 ===

 ## TODO:

+- Switch to official jpackage tool in JDK 14.
+- Check for multiple application instances after switch to JDK14's jpackage tool.
+- Disable debug logging.
 - Historic data removal after retention period.
-- Disable debug logging.
-- Switch to official jpackage tool in JDK 14.

 ## Bugs:
 - Overlapping x-axis tick labels on the cumulative chart, e.g. the Today date overlaps Activation or Expiry.
 - The "used" label overlaps the "total" label on the cumulative chart when the data is exhausted and the current date is near or equal to the expiry date.
-- Handle multi-instance detection better.
-Sometimes the DB lock file exists even though no instance is running.

 ## Ideas:
 - Create a separate Raspberry Pi app to do continuous monitoring, even while PC is shutdown.